 When to visit:

 Midnight sun and warmer temperatures make summer attractive to visit Iceland.
-However, if you are interested in hiking and seeing Northern Lights, you should visit in February, March, September and October.
+However, if you are interested in hiking and seeing Northern Lights, you should visit in February, March, September and October even though you still have a chance to see it all year round as long as the skies are clear.

 Blue Lagoon is located in a lava field in Grindavik.
 The geothermal spa containing 9 million litres of water hosts hundreds of people who want to bathe in the unique water and apply the silica mud to their skin.
 The blue colour of the lagoon comes from the silica and the way it reflects sunlight while the water’s actual colour is white.
 Make sure to use hair conditioner before and after you enter the water as it makes your hair pretty dry.
 There are also a hotel, restaurant, relaxing room and bar which you can enjoy while your visit to the geothermal spa.
 The water is 37-40 C degrees and its deepest point is 1.6 meters.